 Do not apply thyme oil directly to the skin as it may cause a burning sensation.
 Instead, always dilute this essential oil with a coconut, olive or jojoba oil.

-DO NOT use on small children.
+DO NOT use on younger children.

 Disclaimer: This information is not intended to serve as medical advice.
 Please consult your doctor before using any natural medication or if you experience any unusual symptoms.
 See Full Disclaimer here.